robbintt/outlines/praxes/exercise-heart-rate-reference.md

 This method takes into account age and base heart rate.
 [The method is from the Mayo Clinic](https://www.mayoclinic.org/healthy-lifestyle/fitness/in-depth/exercise-intensity/art-20046887).

-Lets check target against the other method at some regular ages assuming 65 BPM Resting Heart Rate (RHR).
+Lets check target at some regular ages assuming 65 BPM Resting Heart Rate (RHR).

 - 20 YRS : `(220-20-65)*.7+65` to `(220-20-65)*.85+65` = 160-180
 - 30 YRS : `(220-30-65)*.7+65` to `(220-30-65)*.85+65` = 153-171